 - Should check the pre-requisites of each option they select before enrolling, to ensure they possess the necessary knowledge to benefit from the subject matter discussed in the classes.

 Dates, Fees and Locations

-Please note that not all options are available in each location – the student’s location will be automatically allocated after the point of enrolment.
+Please note that not all study options are available in each location – the student’s location will be automatically allocated, based on their class choices, after the point of enrolment.

 |Course Length||Course Dates||Course Fees||Location|